arowley04/FC-Processing/shiny_app/README.md

-# Processing Fluorcam data for Tcrit and T50 ShinyApp
+# FluorCam Tcrit and T50 Analysis ShinyApp
 ### Originally from “FC-Processing.R”

 ### Written by Ana Rowley